 Redland Dairy was one of 14 industrial-scale operations that we submitted complaints against in late 2014 (see “organic” factory farm investigation for details).
 The USDA dismissed all 14 complaints without even conducting an investigation despite photographic evidence of Redland and others violating organic rules regarding pasture access.
 We received word from a journalist that Redland had had its certificate suspended by its certifier, the Texas Department of Agriculture, prior to us filing our complaint (it was still listed as a certified operation on the NOP website).
 This request sought the details of the investigation that led to the suspension.

 What we found: In September 2016, after having filed suit in federal court, the USDA released 167 pages of documents.
-They released an additional 8 pages in March 2017 and another 75 in May 2017.
+They released an additional eight pages in March 2017, another 75 in May 2017, and 18 more in August 2017.
+We are currently reviewing these documents.
 We are currently reviewing these documents.

 McEvoy Performance – 2016-AMS-00178-F – Submitted October 2015